André Mehmari

 André Ricardo Mehmari (born April 22, 1977) is a Brazilian pianist, composer and arranger.

 His works were played by the Orquestra Sinfônica do Estado de São Paulo (OSESP), Orquestra Petrobras Sinfônica and Orquestra Amazonas Filarmônica, among other Brazilian orchestras.
 In popular music, he played and recorded albums with the mandolinist Hamilton de Holanda and the singer Ná Ozzetti.

+He likes playing improvisations since an early age.
+He has performed in all of Brazil's major jazz festivals and abroad at Umbria Jazz in Italy and Juan Les-Pins in France.